-At the close of the fiscal years 2016 and 2015, the Authority's total outstanding bonded debt was \$22,595,000 (before premiums) and \$24,115,000, respectively.
+At the close of the fiscal years 2017 and 2016, the Authority's total outstanding bonded debt was \$21,810,000 (before premiums) and \$22,595,000, respectively.
 In August 2008, the Authority issued revenue bonds totaling \$27,120,000 to finance the purchase from the City of Newport News, Virginia of a "safe yield share" of treated water capacity from the King William Reservoir Project or an alternate water supply source.
 In April 2016, the Authority issued revenue refunding bonds totaling \$22,595,000 to advance refund the outstanding 2008 revenue bonds.
 The net proceeds were deposited in an irrevocable trust with an escrow agent to provide funds for the future debt service payments on the refunded bonds.
-Consequently, the 2008 revenue bonds are considered defeased and the liability for those bonds has been removed from the statement of net position.
+Consequently, the 2008 revenue bonds are considered defeased and the liability for those bonds was removed from the statement of net position.
 In April 2016, Standard & Poor's upgraded its rating of AA+ to AAA, and Moody's Investors Service upgraded its rating of Aa2 to Aa1 for the Authority's outstanding bonded debt.